VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 * Swipe left/right at the bottom of the screen to navigate to the next/previous screen
 * Available filters: WiFi band, Signal strength, Security and SSID

-**Please note WiFiAnalyzer is not a WiFi password cracking or phishing tool.**
+**Please note WiFi Analyzer is not a WiFi password cracking or phishing tool.**

 ## Usage Tips